 The 36th Session of the ICAO Assembly directed the ICAO Council to consider the introduction of a limited level of transparency with respect to ICAO aviation security audit results, balancing the need for States to be aware of unresolved security concerns with the need to keep sensitive security information out of the public realm.

-The ICAO Council approved a new MoU, which facilitates the limited level of transparency requested by the 36th Session of the ICAO Assembly.
-The information released consists of an indication of the level of implementation of the critical elements of an audited State's aviation security oversight system.
-This information is released to all ICAO Member States on a secure website, and consists of a chart.
-Transparency applies to all audits under the second cycle.
+The ICAO Council has approved the USAP-CMA MoU, which facilitates the limited level of transparency requested by the 36th Session of the ICAO Assembly.
+The information released consists of an indication of the level of implementation of the critical elements of an audited State's aviation security oversight system, as well as an indication of the level of compliance with the Annex 17 – Security Standards.
+This information is released to all ICAO Member States on the USAP secure website, and consists of two charts.
+This limited level of transparency applies to all audits under the USAP_CMA.
+Certain information is also available with regard to USAP second-cycle audits.

 Significant Security Concerns

-When a potential SSeC is identified, the State in question is informed of the existence of a preliminary SSeC during the audit.
-If the preliminary SSeC is confirmed, the State will receive written notification, including the detailed finding and recommendation, within 15 days of the audit debriefing.
-The State is given a timeframe (maximum 15 days) to rectify the deficiency.
-If the State fails to resolve the deficiency within the agreed timeframe, the existence of an unresolved SSeC is disclosed to all States through the USAP secure website without providing its details.
+When a potential SSeC is identified, the State in question is informed during the audit of the existence of a preliminary SSeC.
+If the preliminary SSeC is confirmed by an ICAO validation committee, the State will receive written notification, including the detailed finding and recommendation, within 15 calendar days of the audit debriefing.
+The State is given a timeframe (maximum 15 calendar days) to take immediate actions to mitigate or address the deficiency.
+If the State fails to mitigate or resolve the deficiency within the agreed timeframe, the existence of an unresolved SSeC is disclosed to all States through the USAP secure website without providing its details.
 A chart showing the SSeC mechanism is shown below.